aztecrex/haskell-aws-lambda/README.md

 ## Deploy to Lambda

-After building, you can zip up the files in the test project output directory 'cd output; zip -r9 ../../hslambea *' .
+After building, you can zip up the files in the test project output directory `cd output; zip -r9 ../../hslambda *` .

 Then, from the main directory, add the python handler with `zip -g hslambda lambda_function.py` .

-Push the zip file up to your Lambda function.
+Push `hslambda.zip` up to your Lambda function.
 You'll get green on test but no output from the Haskell code

 ## Not sure if it's calling the Haskell code